Stop Overspending on VPS: A Cost-Control Framework for Small SaaS Teams

 Do this before rightsizing.
 Blind cuts usually create reliability debt.

-The 30-60-80 utilization rule
+The 30-60-80 utilization heuristic

-Use simple thresholds over rolling 30-day data:
+Think in bands over rolling 30-day data:

-- CPU below 30% most days: likely oversized.
+- Under 30% most days: question oversizing.

 Rightsize based on sustained patterns, not one noisy day.